 Use your ELC

-Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.co.uk and is at level 3 or above.
-For full details of how to make the most of your ELC, refer to our in-depth features on pages XX–XX.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.
+For full details of how to make the most of your ELC.

 Turn to our special feature on page XX to find out how an Access to Higher Education (HE) Diploma could help you get on course to a higher-level healthcare-related qualification.